Menu

 Durability

 Products must be durable for a reasonable period of time.
-It is difficult to say exactly how long a particular product should last, but things to consider would be the nature of a product, its description, the price, and normal maintenance requirements.
-For example, it may not be unreasonable to expect appliances to have a service-free first year (the length of the manufacturer's guarantee may be a further clue).
+It can be difficult to say exactly how long a particular product should last.
+Things to consider would be the nature of a product, its description, the price, and normal maintenance requirements.
+For example, it may be reasonable to expect appliances to have a service-free first year.
+The length of the manufacturer's guarantee may be a further clue.

 If the goods are second-hand, expected durability also depends on their age and how they have been used.